NavirInc/Normes-De-Developpement-WordPress/README.md

 ## ROLE DISTRIBUTION
 ### Agency
-At the project beginning, the agency will provide the developer with the following :
+At the project beginning, the agency will provide the developer with the following:
 - Development server with admin access (Hosting, FTP, PHPmyadmin, etc.)
 - WordPress installation with necessary plugins installed
 - Git repository with base theme